 The 2017 Kia Cadenza is a car that defies stereotypes.
-It proves that luxury cars don’t have to be expensive, and that Kias don’t have to be penalty boxes.
+It proves that luxury cars don’t have to be expensive, and that Kia vehicles don’t have to be penalty boxes.
 The first-generation Cadenza became a hit thanks to its upscale design and features, combined with a low price.
-This redesigned second-generation model builds on that success with even better engineering, and the latest convenience features.
+This redesigned second-generation model builds on that success with even better engineering and the latest convenience features.

 One of the few items that carries over from the previous-generation Cadenza is the 3.3-liter V6, but even that has been heavily revised.
-Kia says it will produce 290 horsepower and 253 pound-feet of torque, although final output figures will be released closer to the 2017 Cadenza’s launch.
-EPA fuel-economy ratings will be released at that time too.
+Kia says it will produce 290 horsepower and 253 pound-feet of torque.
+The Cadenza is EPA-rated at 23 mpg combined (20 mpg city, 28 mpg highway).*